Transactional Intelligence Center

-To search by clause title, enter the exact name of a clause in quotation marks or using Boolean search terms.
+To search by clause title, enter the exact name of a clause in quotation marks or use Boolean search terms.

 Search By SIC Industry

-In the SIC INDUSTRY text box begin typing the Industry or Standard Industrial Classification (“SIC”) code number of the classification and then select from the auto-complete drop-down menu, or click Browse Full List and scroll through the list of SIC Industries and make the selection.
-Select one or more industry types to run the search.
+The SIC INDUSTRY field allows you to search by a company or party's Standard Industrial Classification ("SIC") code number.
+You can either enter the number or name of the classification or click Browse Full List to view the full list of SIC Industries.
+You can select one or more industry types when running the search.

-Remove a selection by clicking on the checkbox next to the industry type in the SIC Industry list or clicking the x next to the Selected list below the SIC Industry list.
+Remove a selection by clicking on the checkbox next to the industry type in the SIC Industry list or clicking the x next to selected industry.

-To create a Favorite, click the Star iconnext to the SIC Industry type in the Full List drop-down menu.
+To create a Favorite, click the Star next to the SIC Industry type in the Full List drop-down menu.

 Search By Governing Law

-Begin to type the name of the jurisdiction in the text box and select the jurisdiction from the auto-complete drop down menu.
-Select one or more jurisdictions from the auto-complete field.
+Type the name of the jurisdiction in the text box and select the jurisdiction from the auto-complete menu.
+You have the ability to select one or more jurisdictions.
 Any selected jurisdictions display below the Governing Law search box.
-Remove a selection by clicking the x next to Selected.
+Remove a selection by clicking the x next to a selected field.